Speaker of the United States House of Representatives: 20th century

-John Boehner was elected speaker when the 112th Congress convened on January 5, 2011, and was subsequently re-elected twice, at the start of the 113th and 114th Congresses.
+John Boehner was elected speaker when the 112th Congress convened on January 5, 2011, and was re-elected twice, at the start of the 113th and 114th Congresses.
 On both of those occasions his remaining in office was threatened by the defection of several members from his own party who chose not to vote for him.
 Boehner's tenure as speaker, which ended when he resigned from Congress in October 2015, was marked by multiple battles with the conservatives in his own party related to "Obamacare", appropriations, among other political issues.
 This intra-party discord continued under Boehner's successor, Paul Ryan.

-Following the 2018 midterm elections which saw the election of a Democratic Party majority in the House, Nancy Pelosi was elected speaker when the 116th Congress convened on January 3, 2019.
-When Republican leader John Boehner succeeded her as speaker in 2011, Pelosi remained the leader of the Democratic Party in the House of Representatives and served as House minority leader for eight years before she led her party to victory in the 2018 elections.
+When Boehner succeeded Pelosi as speaker in 2011, Pelosi remained the leader of the Democratic Party in the House of Representatives and served as House minority leader for eight years before she led her party to victory in the 2018 elections.
+Following the 2018 midterm elections which saw the election of a Democratic Party majority in the House, Nancy Pelosi was again elected speaker when the 116th Congress convened on January 3, 2019.
 In addition to being the first woman to hold the office, Pelosi became the first speaker to return to power since Sam Rayburn in the 1950s.
-Following the 2022 midterm elections which saw the election of a Republican Party majority in the House, Pelosi announced that she would not seek a Democratic leadership post in the next Congress.
-To honor her and her service, the Steering and Policy Committee of the House Democratic Caucus named Pelosi "Speaker Emerita".
+Following the 2022 midterm elections which saw the election of a narrow Republican Party majority in the House, Pelosi did not seek a Democratic leadership post in the next Congress.
+The Democratic Caucus named her "Speaker Emerita".

-Notable elections
+Kevin McCarthy then became the new Speaker of the House on January 7, 2023, after the longest multi-ballot speaker election since 1859.
+McCarthy was eventually removed as speaker on October 3, 2023, after a further split in the Republican caucus, with five House Freedom Caucus members voting against McCarthy, which when combined with votes of Democrats, resulted in the ouster of McCarthy.
+This was the first time in the history of the House of Representatives in which the Speaker of the House was successfully removed.
+Following a multi-day four-ballot election, Mike Johnson was elected speaker on October 25, 2023.